The 6 Best High-Interest Checking Accounts for May 2021

 SoFi Money takes a number of steps to make the transition to online banking easy:

 - ATMs: With automatic reimbursement of ATM fees, you can use just about any ATM anywhere for free.

 - Overdraft Protection: This feature is new.
 SoFi Money members who meet certain criteria and accidentally spend more than they have in their account will be covered up to $50 with no fees.

 - Website: SoFi’s website and mobile apps have detailed FAQs, and they make it simple and easy for you to find any information you want.

 Read our full Sofi Money review.

-The NBKC Personal Checking Account offers 1.01% interest on all balances and has no minimum balance requirement.
-That’s a pretty sweet deal at 20 times the national average.
+The NBKC Personal Checking Account offers 0.25% interest on all balances and has no minimum balance requirement.
 It also features $0 overdraft and non-sufficient funds charges, so if you tend to overextend your money, you won’t get dinged.

 Do you use ATMs?
 NBKC Personal Checking also offers up to $12 monthly to refund those pesky ATM fees.

 3. Memory Bank

 You may not have heard of Memory Bank.
 Or maybe you did and you just forgot.
 (Get it?)
 Anyhoo, Memory Bank’s EarnMore Checking Account is another option for a high-interest checking account with 0.02% APY.